Student Volunteers

 Earn a Varsity Letter in Community Service!

 Students who volunteer 250 or more hours of service while in high school can earn their school varsity letter, the same as those earned by athletes and musicians.
 Those who have already earned a varsity letter will receive a community service star patch.
-Students may earn this award once during their high school career.
+Students may earn this award more than once during their high school career, but must resubmit the application and complete 250 hours or more for each letter they receive.

 Applicants must meet the following qualifications: